What We’re Doing to Build Equity through Inclusion and Access

 UPDATE!
 We are so pleased that on May 14, 2021, NC States DELTA office sent out an university-wide email acknowledging the potential harm of video-monitoring and indicating that Respondus Monitor will not be available for the 2021 summer sessions or for other terms going forward.

-- We invited students to form a Student JEDI Advisory Committee.
+- We invited students to form a Student BEIA Advisory Committee.
 We invited students to establish an advisory committee so that we can work in coordination to identify priorities.
-This committee is a work in progress – coming soon.
+The founding members of this committee laid the groundwork throughout 2021-23, and also founded the BioSci Belonging Research Group.

 - Our graduate programs are no longer requiring GREs.
 Our graduate programs (Genetics, Genetics and Genomics Scholars program, Biology) do not require GREs because we recognize that they are culturally biased and are not strong predictors of future success.